Industrial Glossary

 Standards & CertificationsRegistration, Evaluation, Authorisation and Restriction of Chemicals

 A European Union regulation addressing the production and use of chemical substances and their potential impact on human health and the environment.
-Manufacturers and importers must register chemicals produced or imported in quantities above one tonne per year.
+Manufacturers and importers must register chemicals produced or imported above the reporting threshold.

 RFQ